citrix/terraform-provider-citrix/README.md

 ### Start writing Terraform for managing your Citrix DaaS site

-To find all the Citrix DaaS resources manageable via Terraform, understand all the configurable properties for each resource and how they work together, refer documentations for DaaS resources that has `daas_` as resource name prefix in [Citrix Terraform resource documentation](docs/resources).
+To find all the Citrix DaaS resources manageable via Terraform, understand all the configurable properties for each resource and how they work together, refer documentations for resources in [Citrix Terraform resource documentation](docs/resources).
 To better understand how the resource is managed via Citrix DaaS Rest API, you can refer the [Citrix DaaS Rest API documentation](https://developer.cloud.com/citrixworkspace/citrix-daas/citrix-daas-rest-apis/docs/overview).

 ### Create a Zone in Citrix DaaS as the first step